-- Now, remove your crisp bacon strips from the skillet and drain the bacon on paper towels.
+Remove your crisp bacon strips from the skillet and drain the bacon on paper towels.
 Reserve the bacon fat in the pan for the next step.

-- Add the thinly sliced red onion to your mixture and stir until fully coated with vinaigrette.
+Add the thinly sliced red onion to your mixture and stir until fully coated with vinaigrette.

 Sear asparagus on medium heat or until tender.
 Arrange on a flat serving dish.

-Commonly Asked Questions
+Frequently Asked Questions